Fl4m3Ph03n1x/resource-pooling-api/README.md

 - The service should be as efficient as possible.
   It should be able to work reasonably well with at least $`10^4`$ / $`10^5`$ cars / waiting groups.
   Explain how you did achieve this requirement.
-- You are free to modify the repository as much as necessary to include or remove dependencies, subject to tooling limitations above.
-- Document your decisions using MRs or in this very README adding sections to it, the same way you would be generating documentation for any other deliverable.
-  We want to see how you operate in a quasi real work environment.

 ## Architecture